rendoaw/jekyll-clean-dark/_posts/2017-06-18-Contrail-BGPaaS-with-Docker-and-Calico.md

         Source address: 192.168.1.22
         Next hop: gr-0/0/10.32769
         State: Up

     ```
-    {% endhighlight %}

     * Calico Bird agent in Docker VM advertise the container IP as an aggregated subnet 100.64.100.64/26 to Contrail control node and Contrail control forward it gateway router
     * 100.64.100.64/26 is advertised by 192.168.1.19 which is Contrail control node
     * the next hop for this route is GRE tunnel gr-0/0/10.32769 is to the Compute node vrouter IP 192.168.1.22